Skip to main content

 TypeWhenExample sourceType

-GRANTCredits addedregister_gift, subscription, credit_pack, manual
+GRANTCredits addedregister_gift, subscription, one_time, manual

 CONSUMECredits spentai_call, image_generation